narmidm/k8s-pod-cpu-stressor/README.md

 ```

 This manifest runs the `k8s-pod-cpu-stressor` as a Kubernetes Job, which will execute the stress test once for 5 minutes and then stop.
 The `backoffLimit` specifies the number of retries if the job fails.

+## How It Works

+The CPU stressor uses an adaptive feedback control mechanism to maintain the target CPU usage even in constrained environments:

+1. **Baseline Measurement**: At startup, the tool measures the baseline CPU performance of the environment.
+2. **Feedback Control**: A continuous monitoring loop measures actual CPU usage and dynamically adjusts the workload to match the target usage.
+3. **Resource Awareness**: The tool respects container CPU limits, preventing resource overconsumption.
+4. **Adaptive Scaling**: The control mechanism automatically adapts to different CPU allocations, from very small (100m) to large (multiple cores).

+This approach ensures consistent behavior across different Kubernetes environments, regardless of the underlying hardware or resource constraints.

 ## Contributing